sophiaski/MIDS/Data Engineering/GCP-Lyft-SQL/README.md

 LIMIT
   2
 ```
-- Question 2: What cities have the most and least number of stations?
+- What cities have the most and least number of stations?
   * Answer: Grouping by distinct landmarks, the data shows that San Francisco has the maximum number of stations (37), while Palo Alto contains the least (5) number of stations.
   * SQL query:
 ```sql